- About NCSS

 Legislators in several states have drafted bills to make passage of the naturalization test, the test given to immigrants who want to become U.S. citizens, a graduation requirement.
 Arizona and North Dakota have already made it law.
 The country needs better informed citizens, true.
 But is this the right approach to civic education?
 Civic education researchers will give pros and cons, and then the audience will join the debate.

 Diana Hess, University of Wisconsin, Madison, WI; Walter Parker, University of Washington, Seattle, WA

 Saturday, Nov.
 14, 11:15AM

 The C3 Framework and Collaborative Inquiry: An Innovative Approach to Meeting the Standards

 The C3 Literacy Collaborative project seeks to put the NCSS C3 Framework into practice while simultaneously aligning curriculum and assessments with new state literacy standards such as the Common Core State Standards.
-This panel will highlight experiences of educators using collaborative inquiry to identify needed shifts in their instructional practice to meet both content and literacy standards.
-They will also share their experiences to help guide teachers interested in leading collaborative models at their schools.
+This panel will highlight the experiences of educators using collaborative inquiry to identify needed shifts in their instructional practice to meet both content and literacy standards.
+The panelists will also share their experiences to help guide teachers interested in leading collaborative models at their schools.